 9. DON’T rush the process → DO invest in the process

 Good things take time.
 If you want a truly authentic brand, one that empowers your business, you need to invest in the process.
 The branding journey is like a pseudo-therapy session for your brand.
-It teaches you how to be the best version of your business and provides tools and strategies to better serve your customers and clients.
+It teaches you how to be the best version of your business and provides tools and strategies that lead to more inquiries, conversions, and brand loyalty.

 If you rush the process, you’ll only end up with a brand that is underwhelming and ineffective.
 And frankly, you’ll be forced to repeat the process down the road, further confusing your audience and losing the momentum you could have had, had you invested the time to do it right the first time.